- What’s On

 It initially began with two tutors and one assistant and has now developed into having three tutors and three assistant tutors who have all trained in the performing arts, including a choreographer and a speech and drama tutor.

-Recent main stage productions have included Joseph and the Annie Jr, Amazing Technicolor Dreamcoat, Babes in the Wood, Seussical, Alice in Wonderland, Our Day Out, Guys and Dolls, Honk, Bugsy Malone, Fiddler on the Roof, Pirates of Penzance, Bite Nite, Oh, What a Lovely War, Our Town and Tales from the Arabian Nights.
+Main stage productions have included Annie Jr, Joseph and the Amazing Technicolor Dreamcoat, Babes in the Wood, Seussical, Alice in Wonderland, Our Day Out, Guys and Dolls, Honk, Bugsy Malone, Fiddler on the Roof, Pirates of Penzance, Bite Nite, Oh, What a Lovely War, Our Town and Tales from the Arabian Nights.

-In the Lauriston Studio we have performed a range of plays including Catholic School Girls, Sign of the Four, An Inspector Calls, A Midsummer Nights Dream, Macbeth, Julius Caesar, Stags and Hens, Here Comes The Sun and Two Planks and a Passion.
-Our plays are performed by our senior group and are chosen to stretch them and engage the full group to ensure everyone takes an active part in the performance (on stage or in a technical role).
+In the Lauriston Studio we have performed a range of plays including Catholic School Girls, Sign of the Four, An Inspector Calls, A Midsummer Night’s Dream, Macbeth, Julius Caesar, Stags and Hens, Here Comes The Sun and Two Planks and a Passion.
+Our Lauriston studio productions are performed by our senior group and are chosen to stretch them and engage the full group to ensure everyone takes an active part in the performance (on stage or in a technical role).